Bale Mountains National Park: Flora

-The forests of the Bale Mountains are important for genetic stocks of wild forest coffee (Coffea arabica) and for medicinal plants in Ethiopia.
+Wild forest coffee (Coffea arabica) and several medicinal plants can be found in the forests of the Bale Mountains.
 Three medicinal plant hotspots have been identified: two in the Gaysay area and one in the Angesu area, spanning the park boundary.
-The female flowers of hagenia contain anthelmintic, which is used to treat tapeworms among the local populations.
+The female flowers of Hagenia contain an alkaloid that has anthelmintic properties; it has traditionally been used to treat tapeworm infestation in the local population.

 Fauna

 Mammals

 Mammal species in the Bale Mountains National Park include Ethiopian wolf (Canis simensis), Mountain nyala (Tragelaphus buxtoni), big-headed African mole-rat, Menelik's bushbuck, common duiker, klipspringer, Bohor reedbuck, Ethiopian highland hare, honey badger, warthog, spotted hyena, serval, and the Bale Mountains vervet (Chlorocebus djamdjamensis).

 Other mammals of Bale Mountains National Park located in Harenna forest include the African golden wolf, Giant forest hog, Mantled guereza, lion, African leopard, and African wild dog.
-Almost one-third of the 47 mammals that live in BMNP are rodents.
-The rodent community, particularly of the Afro-alpine plateau are keystone species in the Bale Mountains National Park.
+The rodent community comprises 47 species, which are keystone species in Bale Mountains National Park, particularly on the Afro-alpine plateau.